resolutionlife/terraform-provider-looker/docs/resources/group_user.md

 page_title: "looker_group_user Resource - terraform-provider-looker"
 subcategory: ""
 description: |-
-  This resource adds a looker user to a user group.
+  This resource adds a Looker user to a user group.
 ---

 # looker_group_user (Resource)

-This resource adds a looker user to a user group.
+This resource adds a Looker user to a user group.

 ## Example Usage